Skip to Content

 Where did the concept of a sushi bake originate from?

-Homestyle sushi-like casseroles have been a staple at Hawaiian potlucks for years- think poke bowl and spam musubi.
-Social media creators in the Philippines blew up the dish during the quarantine in 2020, but some credit Mimi Qui Reyes; she has been selling ‘The Original Baked California Roll’ on her Instagram since 2015.
+Homestyle sushi casseroles have been a staple at Hawaiian potlucks for years – think poke bowls and spam musubi.
+Social media creators in the Philippines blew up the dish during the 2020 quarantine, but many credit Mimi Qui Reyes.
+She has been selling ‘The Original Baked California Roll’ on her Instagram since 2015.

 More Quick Dinner Ideas: